wizebaseLLC/FancyScrollViewSwiftUI/README.md

 # FancyScrollView

+# THIS IS A FORK FROM https://github.com/nerdsupremacist/FancyScrollView.
+## All props go to the originator.

+# This fork adds an onClose callback, which allows you to say what happens when you press the back button.
 ![](Demo/FancyScrollView.gif)

 I spent a lot of time looking for a way to recreate the UI of the ScrollViews in Stock Apple Apps (i.e. App Store and Apple Music) inside of SwiftUI.